eda-labs/browser-extension/README.md

 # EDA Browser Extension

-Firefox extension for connecting browser pages to an EDA backend with authenticated proxy requests.
+Browser extension for connecting browser pages to an EDA backend with authenticated proxy requests.

 ## What It Does